simbasailor/acl-chinese/zhCN/notes-cn.rst

 备注 76 (Notes 76)
 ==================================

 The standard way to implement a priority queue is to use a structure called a heap.
-See: Sedgewick, Robert.
-Algorithms.
+See: Sedgewick, Robert. `Algorithms <http://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X/ref=sr_1_1?s=books&ie=UTF8&qid=1365042619&sr=1-1&keywords=algorithms+sedgewick>`_\ .
 Addison-Wesley, Reading (MA), 1988.

 备注 81 (Notes 81)
 ==================================